gbdfxilhn/SelfAssessment/Skills/JavaScript.md

   - throw
   - break 🖐 used
   - continue 🖐 used
+  - import 🖐 used
+  - export 🖐 used
+  - label
+  - try..catch 🎓 known
   - import 👂 heard
   - export 👂 heard
   - label